johnylabs/johnylabs/README.md

 # 👋 Hi, I’m Johny

 I'm a cybersecurity analyst with hands-on labs in **Splunk**, **Wazuh**, **Python scripting**, and **Azure AD**.
-Focused on SOC automation, security operations, and cloud fundamentals — all backed by real lab environments.
+Focused on SOC automation, security operations, and cloud fundamental... all backed by real lab environments.

 ---